Gale-Electronics/gale-electronics.github.io/about.md

 ## **Legacy and Preservation**
 This Gale Electronics Archive and the Vintage Gale Project exist to preserve the technical, visual and historical record of the company’s work, including schematics, PCB layouts, adverts, driver data and interviews with the original engineers.

+The archive builds on the work of Dave Smith, who supported Gale owners for over four decades.
+Due to ill health, Dave can no longer continue, and the baton has now passed to Matt — ensuring that Gale’s legacy continues with the same care, expertise and attention to detail.

 Together, these archives ensure that Gale’s contribution to British hi-fi design remains accessible to restorers, researchers and enthusiasts around the world.